Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new account development manager

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

 Is the person you're thinking of hiring a US citizen or green card holder?

-Type Of Account Development ManagerDescriptionHourly Rate
+Type of Account Development ManagerDescriptionHourly rate

 Account Development ManagerSales managers direct organizations' sales teams.
 They set sales goals, analyze data, and develop training programs for organizations’ sales representatives.$20-57

 Inside Sales Account ManagerAn inside sales account manager oversees the operations and workforce performance within an inside sales team, ensuring efficiency and profit growth.
 Their duties revolve around monitoring sales progress, devising new strategies to identify new business and marketing opportunities, maintaining records of all transactions, identifying inconsistencies and errors, performing corrective measures, producing sales forecasts, and supervising accounts...
-Show More$19-43
+Show more$19-43

 Commercial Account ManagerA commercial account manager's role is to offer products and services to businesses and firms, building positive relationships to establish a strong client base.
 Their responsibilities often revolve around performing research and market analysis to find sales opportunities, devising strategies to identify client needs, and maintaining records of all data and transactions...
-Show More$19-40
+Show more$19-40

-Common Skills:
+Common skills:

 • Customer Relationships